Menu

 Aside from these safety rules, there are also some things to know about group riding dynamics.
 Each club member has a responsibility to do their best to adhere to these best practices.

-3. Do not congregate in the road.
+2. Do not congregate in the road.
 When we regroup, everyone should always stop out of the way of traffic.
-Do not spill over into oncoming traffic, intersections, or crosswalks.
+Do not spill over into oncoming traffic, intersections, or crosswalks and be aware of pedestrians when regrouping on sidewalks.

-4. If you are in aero, maintain a minimum of 3 bike lengths between you and the rider in front of you.
+3. If you are in aero, maintain a minimum of 3 bike lengths between you and the rider in front of you.
+When you're in aero, you don't have access to your brakes and have less control over your bike.
+This legal drafting distance gives you more time in case you have to react quickly to something ahead of you.

-5. Protect your front wheel by not overlapping with the rider in front of you.
+4. Protect your front wheel by not overlapping with the rider in front of you.
 You should either be riding right next to or directly behind another rider.
+Clipping someone's back wheel is likely to result in you losing control of your front wheel and hitting the pavement.
+No one wants that.

-6. Avoid sudden movements that are not accompanied by a signal, such as swerving to avoid roadkill without verbally calling it out or manually signaling.
+5. Avoid sudden movements that are not accompanied by some kind of signal, such as swerving to avoid roadkill without verbally calling it out or manually signaling.

-7. Turn your bike lights to solid.
-Blinking lights can make depth perception difficult for your fellow cyclists and other vehicles, and impede road visibility.
+6. Turn your bike lights to solid.
+Blinking lights can make depth perception difficult for your fellow cyclists and other vehicles behind you, and impede road visibility.

 ✌️ BEST PRACTICES: Pace Lines